Best Franklin County Community Colleges (2026)

 There are 2 community colleges serving 794 students in Franklin County, PA.

-What is community college acceptance rate in Franklin County, PA?
+What is the community college acceptance rate in Franklin County, PA?

 The average community college acceptance rate in Pennsylvania is 74% (compared to national acceptance rates).

-How diverse are community college in Franklin County, PA?
+How diverse are community colleges in Franklin County, PA?

 Community colleges in Franklin County, PA have approximately 27% minority enrollment, with the majority being Hispanic and Black.